UPC APC and PC fiber connector polish types

 Typical Use CaseMultimode LANData center / optical transceiver5G, CATV, telecom

-Mixing connector types — for example, using an APC connector with a UPC adapter — can cause serious signal reflection and performance issues.
-Always match connector types across your patch panels, adapters, and optical transceiver modules.
+Mixing connector types — for example, using an APC connector with a UPC adapter — can cause serious reflection, loss, and end-face damage risk.
+Always match connector types across patch panels, adapters, and optical transceiver modules.
+For a single-mode LC-specific decision, compare LC APC and LC UPC in the dedicated guide.

 How to Choose the Right Connector for Your Network